 Description

-Hallacas venezolanas is the Venezuelan signature tamale.
-Hallaca’s name is pronounced “Ah-Ya-Kah.”
-They are a pocket style Tamale pack with a stew combination of pork, chicken, and beef.
-Nevertheless, the ingredients vary depending on location; yet, the essence prevails.
+Hallacas Venezolanas are Venezuelan Tamales.
+Hallacas are stuff with a stew combination of pork, chicken, and beef.
+However, the ingredients may vary depending on many factors such as regional location, budget, or tradition.
+Yet, the essence prevails.

-The Hallacas venezolanas recipe incorporates European ingredients such as onions, peppers, raisins, olives, capers, and sometimes sliced almonds.
-However, Hallacas can have a personal touch.
+The recipe for the Venezuelan Tamales incorporates European ingredients such as onions, peppers, raisins, olives, capers, and sometimes sliced almonds.
+However, Hallacas Venezolanas can have a personal touch.
 For example, in some areas like the Zulia state potatoes can be in the mix, it’s a thing of specific character.
 And in the Andes chickpeas is a must in the recipe.
-Hallacas—dough—is flavorful and thin and is made as a sack while tamales is like a Matzo Ball in shape.
-What differs an Hallaca from a Tamale?
-Hallacas wrap is a smoked plantain leave as opposed to all other kind of Tamales.
-Instead, the Tamal has the meat and dough all mix up in the wrap which is usually a corn husk.
-And for the most part the protein is swine-flesh.
+The Hallaca Venezolana—dough—is very flavorful and thin and is made as a sack while the other tamales are more like a Matzo Ball in shape.

 Armando Scannone a famous Venezuelan gastronomical author, defined it very well: